-Believe it or not, a wool fiber behaves very similarly to our skin.
-Because it’s predominantly made of a protein known as keratin (which is also present in our skin and hair), it can be bent and stretched in any direction for 30,000 times!
+Believe it or not, wool fiber behaves very similarly to our skin.
+Because it’s predominantly made of a protein known as keratin (which is also present in our skin and hair), it can be bent and stretched in any direction 30,000 times!
 That’s durability for you!
 But the benefits of merino wool don’t end here.
-Did you know you can even wear wool during an intense physical activity without having to worry about body odor?
-We already know that properties of wool include moisture regulation.
+Did you know you can even wear wool without worrying about body odor during intense physical activity?
+We already know that the properties of wool include moisture regulation.
 Therefore, without a moist environment, the odor-causing bacteria cannot thrive.

-There’s nothing quite as annoying as a itchy sweater or blanket.
-Natural wool especially has a reputation for being overly itchy.
+There’s nothing quite as annoying as an itchy sweater or blanket.
+Natural wool, especially, has a reputation for being overly itchy.
 Merino, however, is a bit different.
-Its fibers are smaller in diameter, making them finer, more elastic and flexible.
-When they press against your skin, they bend a little, hence – no itching!
+Its fibers are smaller in diameter, making them finer, more elastic, and more flexible.
+As a result, they bend a little when they press against your skin, hence – no itching!

 Snuggle up with a natural wool blanket

 We all know how important sleep is for the human body and mind.
 An average 50-year-old person has spent nearly 18 years sleeping!
-Most importantly, the human organism restores itself during sleep, heals itself and removes built up waste.
+Most importantly, the human organism restores itself during sleep, heals itself, and removes built-up waste.
 Now, imagine spending a full night of healthful sleep each night!
-Wool mattress toppers, duvets and pillows are a great solution for all people who have restless sleep.
+Wool mattress toppers, duvets, and pillows are a great solution for all people who have restless sleep.
 Since merino wool and cashmere are natural materials, they bring pure genuine relaxation.
-In addition, any kind of sleep deprivation can affect your immune system.
-Therefore, investing in a good nights sleep is one of the best investments you can make!
+In addition, any sleep deprivation can affect your immune system.
+Therefore, investing in a good night’s sleep is one of the best investments you can make!